EN

 This is a monthly cost, depending on consumption levels.
 In Spain, the main suppliers include Endesa and Iberdrola.

-For a single-family home, average monthly energy costs range from approximately 250 euros to 700 euros.
-These expenses can increase significantly with heavy use of air conditioning, heating the entire building, or heating a swimming pool.
+For a detached house, average monthly energy costs range from around €250 to €700.
+These expenses can rise significantly with heavy use of air conditioning, heating the entire building or heating a swimming pool.

 Water